Principles for Student Support

 Academic support and guidance

-4. Provision for developing academic literacy and study skills will form an ongoing part of the academic support provided by our departments.
+4. Provision for developing academic literacy and study skills will form an ongoing part of the academic support provided by our departments, and will also be provided via the centrally-coordinated academic skills programme.
 This will be supported by a University level generic skills audit for all incoming students.

 5. All taught students will be appointed an Academic Adviser in their academic departments, who will be responsible for providing academic support and guidance - by which we mean providing feedback and advice on a student's overall academic performance and progress (including performance in examinations), and advice and guidance on study choices - throughout a student's programme of study.
 An Academic Adviser will offer their advisees the opportunity of individual meetings at key stages in the programme of study (these will depend on such factors as the stage and mode of study but for example is likely to include initial induction; in connection with module choice; and to provide feedback on overall academic progress and performance including feedback on examinations), and be available for consultation (for example through publicised office hours).